Pac-Man Party: Gameplay

 The game includes a story mode known as "Mr. Cookie's Recipe".
 It also has a party mode for up to four players.
-It also has over 50 minigames, which when played, allows players to unlock bonus content.
+There are over 50 minigames, which when played, allows players to unlock bonus content.
 It also has a "Classic Games" mode where players can play three classic Namco arcade games—Pac-Man, Galaga, and Dig Dug—with either the Wii Remote turned sideways or a Classic Controller.
 The 3DS version of the game allows players to do link-up 4 player with only one cartridge.
 The Wii version has two extra boards that the 3DS version does not have.
 A scaled-down version on Windows Phone has 2D graphics and contains 10 mini games.
 It lacks the "Classic Games" mode that the Wii and 3DS versions have but all three of the games from that mode have had their own separate releases on Windows Phone.

-In the game all players start at Mr. Cookie's factory with 1,000 cookies.
+In the game, all players start at Mr. Cookie's factory with 1,000 cookies.
 The main object is to collect a number of cookies and get to the cookie factory to win.
 When a player goes to an empty space or an empty castle, the player can build a castle or claim it.
-When players go to their own castle they receive cookies (depending on the level).
+When players go to their own castle, they receive cookies (depending on the level).
 A player landing on an opponent's castle will battle in a minigame (attack and defense).
 If the attacking player wins, the player takes the opponent's castle.
 If the defending player wins, the attack player/players lose the number of cookies (depending on the castle's level).
-If a player lands on a Millionaire Manor, something good may happen.
-If a player lands on a Tarot Tent, something bad may happen.
-If a player lands on Dr. Labo's Lab, the player might go to a different space.
-Should the player pass an exclamation point (!) space enough times, and something major will happen, and then the player will play a boss minigame.
-The player can then return to the cookie factory to get a cookie bonus along with a castle bonus for each castle gained.
+If a player lands on a Millionaire Manor, something good will happen.
+If a player lands on a Tarot Tent, something bad could happen.
+If a player lands on Dr. Labo's Lab, the player might go to a different space or earn a power cookie.
+If the player passes the exclamation point (!) space enough times, something major will happen, and then the player will play a boss minigame once returning to the space.
+When the player returns to the cookie factory, a cookie bonus is awarded along with a castle bonus based on the number of castles owned.